II-Tom-Cat-II/Python-by-Example/README.md

 # Basic-Python-Exercise
 Basic python problems used to practice and familiarize with coding in python.

+These problems are exercises from the book "Python by Example" by Nichola Lacey

 I created this repository for future references and hope it may be helpful to whoever that is also learning Python.